Skip to main content

 • Your current rate is already above 6% (no lock-in penalty)

 The tiebreaker: Spend $50,000 on either path.
 The remodeling route returns roughly $37,000 in home value.
 The moving route returns $0.
 Transaction costs are a pure loss.
+For a deeper breakdown of which projects return the most, see our Portland home remodel ROI guide.

 Portland's 2026 market doesn't reward impulse decisions.
 Run the numbers for your specific situation.
 For most homeowners with a low rate and a home in reasonable shape, the math points toward staying and investing in what you have.